solo-io/supergloo/docs/content/guides/accessing_enterprise_ui.md

 ### Meshes

 The **Meshes** area provides a view of virtual meshes and each service mesh that is not part of a virtual mesh.
-You can view the health of each mesh, as well as information about traffic targets, workloads, failovers, and more.
+You can view the health of each mesh, as well as information about Destinations, workloads, failovers, and more.

 ![Gloo Mesh Admin Dashboard Meshes]({{% versioned_link_path fromRoot="/img/meshes-view.png" %}})